Honors Capstone Project

 Participants expressed less approval of consequences and more approval of PBS than they expected of other students at their university.
 Thus, the injunctive norms held by college students reflect a perceived social environment that is more accepting of negative consequences (e.g., hangovers) and less accepting of strategies designed to protect the drinker from inebriation (e.g., spacing out drinks).
 Perceptions of a permissive social environment can facilitate excessive drinking, despite the more conservative attitudes held by individual students.

 Lao, Kristyn, "Drinking Motives and Self-Other Differences of College Norms of Alcohol-Related Consequences and Protective Behavioral Strategies" (2009).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 495.

 Creative Commons License